Range Checker

 To support 16-bit range checks, let's try to extend the idea of the 8-bit table.
 Our 16-bit table would look like so (the only difference is that column now has to end with value ):

 While this works, it is rather wasteful.
 In the worst case, we'd need to enumerate over 65K values, most of which we may not actually need.
 It would be nice if we could "skip over" the values that we don't want.
-We can do this by relying on 8-bit range checks.
-Specifically, instead of enforcing constraint:
+One way to do this could be to add bridge rows between two values to be range checked and add constraints to enforce the consistency of the gap between these bridge rows.

 Miden approach

-This final optimized construction is implemented in Miden with the following requirements, capabilities, and constraints.
+This construction is implemented in Miden with the following requirements, capabilities and constraints.

 Requirements